szepeviktor/infrastructure-for-hosting-web-applications/README.md

 - Target audience
 - Specialized provider vs. populist provider (quality vs. quantity)
 - Funds
-- Talk to CEO and employees
+- Talk to the CEO and employees
 - Discovery expertise by reading their blog, asking for a demo
-- Attitude and tranparency
+- Attitude and transparency
 - Usability
 - Infrastructure
 - Service providers
 - Integrations and API-s
 - Price-value ratio

-### Know software authors you depend on
+### Know the software authors you depend on

 - Attitude
 - Response to bug reports